 ACCOMMODATION, FACILITIES AND SERVICES

 Part 3 - Accommodation units: Nature of ownership or tenure

-3.1 Resident ownership or tenure of the units in the village is: □ Freehold (owner resident) □ Lease (non-owner resident) □ Licence (non-owner resident) □ Share in company title entity (non-owner resident) □ Unit in unit trust (non-owner resident) ☑ Rental (non-owner resident) □ Other
+3.1 Resident ownership or tenure of the units in the village is: □ Freehold (owner resident) □ Lease (non-owner resident) □ Licence (non-owner resident) □ Share in company title entity (non-owner resident) □ Unit in unit trust (non-owner resident) □ Rental (non-owner resident) □ Other

 Accommodation types

-3.2 Number of units by accommodation type and tenure There are 192 units in the village, comprising 192 single storey units; 0 units in multi-storey building with 0 levels
+3.2 Number of units by accommodation type and tenure There are 192 units in the village, comprising 192 single storey units; 0 units in multi-storey building with 0 levels single storey units; 0

 Accommodation Unit Freehold Leasehold Licence Other: Rental

 Independent living units

 Studio

 - One bedroom 19 7

 - Two bedrooms 107 5

 - Two bedrooms plus study 54

 Serviced units

 - Studio

 - One bedroom

 - Two bedrooms

 - Three bedrooms Other

 Total number of units 180 12

-Total Harrison of drine 100 12

 Access and design

-3.3 What disability access and design features do the units into and between a s or stairs) in some
+3.3 What disability access and design □ Level access from the street into and between all areas (i.e. no external or internal steps or stairs) in some units

-and the village ☐ Alternatively, a ramp, elevator or lift allows entry into some units
+features do the units and the village ☐ Alternatively, a ramp, elevator or lift allows entry into some units

-contain? ⊠ Step-free (hobless) shower in some units
+contain? ⊠ Step-free ((hobless) shower in some units

-☑ Toilet is accessible in a wheelchair in some units
+☑ Toilet is accessible in a wheelchair in some units ☑ Other key features in the units or village that cater for people with disability or assist residents to age in place: its

+ater for people with

-Wheelchair accessible toilet in community centre
+Wheelchair a ccessible toilet in community centre

 □ None

-I
+ĺ

-Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is available for Some units with own garage or carport attached or adjacent to the unit □ Some units with own garage or carport separate from the unit residents? ☐ Some units with own car park space adjacent to the unit ☐ Some units with own car park space separate from the unit ☑ General car parking for residents in the village ☐ Other parking e.g. caravan or boat ☐ No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
+Part 4 - Parking for resi dents and visitors 4.1 What car parking in the village is available for residents?
+Some units with own garage or carport attached or adjacent to the unit □ Some units with own garage or carport separate from the unit residents : ☐ Some units with own car park space adjacent to the unit ☐ Some units with own car park space separate from the unit ☐ General car parking for residents in the village ☐ Other parking e.g. caravan or boat ⊠10 units with no car parking for residents ☐ No car parking for residents in the village Note from the scheme operator : restrictions on resident's car parking include: Residents may only park in the Village if they have a carport or garage or an agreement to use one of the car parks.
 Visitor parking is for visitors only.
 4.2 Is parking in the village available for visitors? ⊠ Yes □ No If yes, parking restrictions include Details of restrictions are available on request.
 Part 5 - Planning and de evelopment 5.1 Is construction or development of the village complete?
-Year village construction started: 1995 ☑ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable
+Year village construction started: 1995 ☑ Fully developed / completed ☐ Partially developed / completed ☐ Construction yet to commence 5.2 Construction, development applications and development approvals Provide details and timeframe of development or proposed development, including the final number and types of units and any new facilities.
+Provide detail of any construction, development or redevelopment relating to the retirement village land, including details of any related development approval or development applications in accordance with the Planning Act 2016 Not applicable